 Myelin sheath also fed by essential fatty acids.

 30-50% of calories eaten are used in the brain alone...

 There are no quick cures.
 Nutrition helps to maximize brain function, so that therapy can be maximized!

 Nutrition Interventions may include from a trained biomedical doctor or clinical nutritionist:

-1. Basic Daily Supplements: every day they need multivitamin and minerals
+1. Basic Daily Supplements: every day they need multivitamin and minerals these are ESSENTIAL

 2. Essential Fatty Acids: Omega 3 and ALA, DHA therapy

-4. Special Diets- GAPS or SCD most common
+3. Special Diets- GAPS most common

 Statistics in America: only 1% of children's diet met all dietary requirements set by the US government standards.

 If a child is obese, they can still be and usually are malnourished!